raspberrypilearning/using-pip-on-windows/worksheet.md

 First, let's check whether you already have pip installed:

-1. Open a command prompt by typing `cmd` into the search bar and then clicking on `Command Prompt` in the menu:
+1. Open a command prompt by typing `cmd` into the search bar and then clicking on **Command Prompt** in the menu:

     ![Open a command prompt](images/cmd-prompt.png)

-    If you are not using your own computer at home (e.g. you are using a computer on a school network), you may not see `Command Prompt` appear in the menu, or you may not be allowed to open it as you lack administrator privileges.
-Please speak to your network manager about whether your network allows the use of the command prompt to install Python software as it is common for access to be blocked.
-If you are not permitted to use the command prompt, pass this guide to your network manager so that they can install Python libraries on your behalf.
+    If you are not using your own computer at home (for example, if you are using a computer on a school network), you may not see **Command Prompt** appear in the menu, or you may not be allowed to open it because you don't have administrator privileges.
+Please speak to your network manager about whether your network allows the use of the command prompt to install Python software, as it is common for access to be blocked.
+If you are not permitted to use the command prompt, pass this guide to your network manager so they can install Python libraries on your behalf.

 1. Type the following command into the command prompt and press Enter to see if pip is already installed: